nasa-communities/nasa-communities.github.io/_clubs/groc.markdown

 ---
 name: Running and Orienteering Club
 title: GROC
-description: The Goddard Running and Orienteering Club provides professional, social, and cultural activities among the club members and in the GSFC community.
+description: The Goddard Running and Orienteering Club has continuously hosted 2-mile and 10K runs for close to 50 years, promoting friendly competition, exercise, and team-building for GSFC employees, contractors, and their families.
 thumbnail: groc/logo.png
 categories: goddard